 <h3>Not Suitable for City Driving</h3>

 Another misconception about cruise control is that it is not suitable for city driving.
 While it is true that cruise control is most beneficial on long highway drives, it can still be useful in city settings under the right conditions.
 In stop-and-go traffic or areas with frequent speed changes, cruise control may not be practical.
 However, on open city roads with consistent speed limits, cruise control can help maintain a steady pace and reduce driver fatigue.
-It is important to use cruise control responsibly and be prepared to disengage it when necessary.
+It is important to use responsibly and be prepared to disengage it when necessary.

 * Works best on open city roads